 Haunted Spooky Wheelock

-Those who have a heightened sense of paranormal activity may be rewarded by exploring the haunted Ray/Wheelock region.
-There’s something about an area that can claim two mass murders of families in one area, a jilted lover murder, and a robbery-murder.
+If you have a heightened sense of paranormal activity, you may be rewarded by exploring the haunted Ray/Wheelock region.
+There’s something about an area of the wild west that can claim two mass murders of families in one area, a jilted lover murder, and a robbery-murder.

-A deranged madmen killing innocent people, even infants, tend to make spooky stories.
+A deranged madman killing innocent people, even infants, tends to make spooky stories.

 Wheelock first showed up in eastern Williams County, North Dakota about 1901 and became a formal community a year later.
 Compared to the vacant prairie, Wheelock was large and affluent.
 It was named for a Minneapolis newspaper editor and it attracted settlers from Minnesota and South Dakota.

 Then Came Epping, a Step Down from Wheelock